santiagoasp98/spam-detection/README.md

 ## **Data**

 The dataset used for this project contains labeled text messages categorized as either **spam** or **ham**.
-The dataset includes a balanced mix of both categories to ensure robust model evaluation.
+The dataset includes a imbalanced mix of both categories.

 ---